-57. This Panel will follow the procedures in paragraphs 41-43 of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel.

-58. Generally, research on pedagogy and education issues submitted to this Panel will be assessed by panel members or external reviewers with expertise in pedagogy or cross-referred to Panel 13 - Education.

-59. Cross-panel referrals are envisaged in areas such as: biomedical engineering (to Panel 1 - Biology and/or Panel 6 - Engineering); medical imaging (to Panel 5 - Computer Science / Information Technology) and medical ethics (to Panel 11 - Humanities).
+- This Panel will follow the procedures in paragraphs 41-43 of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel. - 57.
+Generally, research on pedagogy and education issues submitted to this Panel will be assessed by panel members or external reviewers with expertise in pedagogy or cross-referred to Panel 13 Education (see guidance in paragraph 4). - 58.
+If the panel members do not have appropriate expertise, the panel will cross refer as appropriate to other panels, potentially including biomedical engineering (to Panel 1 Biology and/or Panel 6 Engineering); medical imaging (to Panel 5 Computer Science / Information Technology or Panel 3 Physical Sciences) and medical ethics (to Panel 11 Humanities).